I've written, or co-written,

 and The Monster Butler, into one screenplay

-(for Lindsay Anderson to direct):
+(for Lindsay Anderson to direct, at least at first):

 a very funny script about murder in high places,

 hour-long TV drama.
 Lindsay wanted to turn

 it into a feature, and I was one of various